DaniloCanuto/ATM-Project/README.md

 Future Improvements: To add a bank statement report with the last transactions.

-Usage: Practice using State in React, adding validation and modifying user interface. also, practicing design improvements by utilizing CSS.
+Usage: Practice using State in React, adding validation and modifying user interface.
+Also, practicing design improvements with CSS.

 Licenced by MIT 'Full Stack Development with MERN program for educational purposes only.